When Krista Rittenhouse talks about why she supports MEDA as a monthly donor, she starts with the word trust.

 She notes her appreciation for MEDA’s emphasis on sustainable empowerment, hiring local, and system-oriented thinking.

 So why monthly giving, specifically?
 For this next generation community leader, it comes down to brain space.

 “Monthly giving helps me free up my brain energy.
 I have less decisions, and I get to the end of the year, and I can say I have prioritized what I want to.
 I can feel good about that…I know that it’s easier for organizations, better for their budgeting, to have donations come in regularly.
 I want to maximize my impact by giving in a way that’s most beneficial to the organization,” Krista said.

-Thanks to generous MEDA donors, during August & September, any new Next Gen monthly donors will have their monthly donations matched for their first year (this is in addition to MEDA’s 7x leveraging of institutional dollars) to enable entrepreneurs globally to receive business training, access to finance, and provide decent livelihoods for themselves and their families.
+Thanks to generous MEDA donors, during August & September, any new Next Gen monthly donors will have their monthly donations matched for their first year to enable entrepreneurs globally to receive business training, access to finance, and provide decent livelihoods for themselves and their families.